SCM-NV/qmflows/README.rst

  1. Input generation.
  2. Handle tasks dependencies (Noodles_).
  3. Advanced molecular manipulation capabilities with (rdkit_).
- 4. Numerical data storage and manipulation (HDF5_).
- 5. Jobs failure detection and recovery.
+ 4. Jobs failure detection and recovery.
- 6. Distribution in heterogeneous hardware platforms.

 Tutorial and Examples
 ---------------------
 A tutorial written as a jupyter-notebook_ is available from: tutorial-qmflows_.
 You can also access direclty more advanced examples_.

 Installation
 ============